Joint Spatio-Textual Reasoning for Answering Tourism Questions: Experiments

 \subsection{Spatio-Textual Reasoning Network}

-For the joint model, we investigate the following research questions: (i) Does joint Spatio-Textual ranking result in improved performance over a model with only spatial-reasoning or only textual-reasoning? (ii) How do pipelined baseline models that use spatial re-ranking perform on the task? (iii) Does encoding distances during question encoding facilitate distance reasoning in the DRL? (iii) Is the spatio-textual reasoning model more robust to distractor-locations as compared to baselines? (iv) What kind of errors does the model make?
+For the joint model, we investigate the following research questions: (i) Does joint spatio-textual ranking result in improved performance over a model with only spatial-reasoning or only textual-reasoning? (ii) How do pipelined baseline models that use spatial re-ranking perform on the task? (iii) Does distance-aware question encoding help in spatio-textual reasoning? (iv) Is the spatio-textual reasoning model more robust to distractor-locations as compared to baselines? (v) What kind of errors does the model make?

 {\bf Dataset:} We use the recently released data set\footnote{https://github.com/dair-iitd/TourismQA} on Tourism Questions \cite{TourQue} that consists of over 47,000 real-world POI question-answer pairs along with a universe of nearly 200,000 candidate POIs; questions are long and complex, as presented in Figure \ref{fig:queryExample}, while the recommendations (answers) are represented by an ID corresponding to each POI.
 Each POI comes with a collection of reviews and meta-data that includes its geo-coordinates.
 The training set contains nearly $38,000$ QA-pairs and about $4,200$ QA-pairs each in the validation and test sets.
 The average candidate space for each question is $5,300$.